 Many employees will like the fact that they receive a guaranteed return.
 However, if you are solo business owner, that guarantee won’t really matter to you.
 A company need to review their situation and determine what is best for their employee mix.

 - Run a rate illustration

 Don’t just look at this year standalone.
-Run a five year illustration to see the impact over a longer period.
+Have an actuary run a five-year illustration to see the impact over a longer period.
 You can also build in a sensitivity analysis to determine the impact under various market conditions.
 Consider long-term inflation and changes in interest rates to support your analysis.

 - Select from rate options

 The interest crediting risk is greatly reduced by designing a plan where the rate is tied specific to investment performance.
 You don’t have to hit a home run as long as you don’t go negative on a cumulative basis.
 You also need to consider the time frame.
 Do you want to apply the rate annually or would you do monthly or quarterly.

 - Communicate results

 Your decision will impact future funding levels and also will result in employee questions.
 So make sure you can communicate your decision to the employees as well as your CPA and financial advisor.
 Traditional plan structures can be easier to explain and can still give employees a guaranteed return.